Twists of Pl\"ucker coordinates as dimer partition functions: Surfaces and future directions

 $\bullet$ How to view \emph{FZ}-\emph{mutation} in this context?
 The simplest type of mutation, the so-called quadrilateral move, corresponds to a special kind of local rotation in $G$ which fixes $\Sigma$ and $G \cap \partial \Sigma$ and which conserves the dimer partition functions.
 Higher order mutation, however, not only changes $G$ but also $\Sigma$; for instance hexagonal mutation increases the genus by adding a handle.
 Since the topology changes some care is needed in analysing how the dimer partition functions are transformed.

-$\bullet$ Can such a cluster algebra arising from a surface graph be realised as the coordinate ring $\mathbb{C}[V]$ of some reasonable quasi-projective algebraic variety $V$?
-If so, what is the geometric meaning of the BFZ-twist?
+$\bullet$ In cases where such a cluster algebra arising from a surface graph can be realised as (or is related to) the coordinate ring $\mathbb{C}[V]$ of some reasonable quasi-projective algebraic variety $V$ (e.g.~\cite{Goncharov}), or in the phase spaces considered in~\cite{GK13}, what is the geometric meaning of the BFZ-twist analogue?